This page details Medical Teams International’s ongoing commitment to diversity, equity and inclusion (DEI).

 At Medical Teams International, we affirm that every person is made in the image of God and has inherent value to God, and as such, we aspire to treat everyone with the dignity divinely ascribed (Genesis 1:27).
 Grounded in this core belief, we are committed to create an environment where diversity and cultural inclusion are foundational throughout the organization, where people from a diversity of backgrounds feel respected, welcomed, and safe.
 Committing to this work anchors Medical Teams in the pursuit of a culture that embodies its calling: Daring to love like Jesus, we boldly break barriers to health and restore wholeness in a hurting world.

 I am filled with grief by the decades of losses of our African American brothers and sisters.
 I’m traumatized because when I see George Floyd’s face pinned under the knee of a white policeman, I see the face of my husband Marcel.
 When I listen to how Ahmaud Arbery was gunned down during a run, I imagine my son Luke.
+And, most recently, I am saddened and sickened over yet another violent and senseless death of a Black man — Tyre Nichols — after a routine traffic stop.
 Like many African American homes and interracial families like our own, we are trying to process our pain as we come to grips with a society that accepts this level of violent and racist oppression.
 We are filled with fear for our loved ones.

 Racial injustice is antithetical to our faith as Jesus sought to reconcile us to God and to one another.
 We at Medical Teams International strongly oppose race-based oppression, injustice, and violence of any kind and stand in solidarity with oppressed and marginalized communities here in the US and around the globe.
 Our calling charges us to dare to love like Jesus and bring wholeness and restoration to a broken world.
 To do this, it must start with us — both as individuals and as an organization.
 I am committed to making sure this is lived out at Medical Teams.
 It is of utmost importance to me that we continually create a culture of diversity, inclusion and unity for all staff.